pmorrill/DendroicaAPI/API_v1.md

 ## Error Responses ##

-In the evennt of an error in the API, the following JSON structure will be returned:
+In the event of an error in the API, the following JSON structure will be returned:

 |Field|Type|Description|
 |-----|----|-----------|